jollyoldsaintnixon/goodPlays/README.md

     Regular Search
       Add scroll bar to search drop down menu
       Pressing enter searches
-      Search bar dropdown menu disappears after submission and loss of focus Add a magnifying glass icon to search button draw with canvas?
+      Clicking on a dropdown item returns either all games or only that one Search bar dropdown menu disappears after submission and loss of focus Add a magnifying glass icon to search button draw with canvas?